Your Legal Representation

 Before joining the legal profession, Mr. De La Cruz was a highly skilled software engineer and small business owner who worked on a number of tech startups.
 He knows first-hand the pressures and challenges that small businesses often face and is passionate about helping others to make their dreams come true.

 Mr. De La Cruz's passion for justice compelled him to leave his prior successful career to become a lawyer.
 He's committed to fighting racism and inequality, and he's driven to hold wrongdoers accountable.
-Mr. De La Cruz is set to graduate from Seattle University School of Law in May 2022.
+Mr. De La Cruz graduated from Seattle University School of Law and is licensed to practice in Washington state.

 Alicia Luna was born in Texas, raised in southern California and has lived in South Seattle, Renton, Issaquah, and the last 21 years in Lacey.
 Ms. Luna shares a lived experience with marginalized communities and is a strong advocate for communities of color who have been disproportionately impacted by social injustices.